Mastering French Verb Conjugation: Common Verbs Ending in -Er, -Ir And -Re

 il/elle/on parlait (“he/she/one used to speak”) ils/elles parlaient (“they used to speak”)

-Lastly comes the -re verbs.
-We’ll use vendre (“to sell”) as our example here, but it applies to all regular -re verbs including attendre (“to wait”), perdre (“to lose”) and entendre (“to hear”).
+The last lesson in this article is all about -re verbs.
+We’ll use vendre (“to sell”) as our example here, but it applies to all common verbs ending in -re, including attendre (“to wait”), perdre (“to lose”) and entendre (“to hear”).

 One thing to note here is that the third person singular form of -er verbs has no ending at all, and so it’s just the stem alone (in this case, vend).